Course Rating™ FAQs

-A USGA Slope Rating reflects the relative difficulty of a course for players with USGA Handicap Indexes above scratch, compared to the difficulty of the course for a scratch golfer.
+A USGA Slope Rating reflects the relative difficulty of a course for a golfer with a USGA Handicap Index® above scratch, compared to the difficulty of the course for a scratch golfer.

 Yardage is the predominant factor in determining a USGA Course Rating.
 The effective playing length of a hole may be substantially different from its actual length, which includes roll, elevation, dogleg/forced lay-up, prevailing wind and altitude.

 Obstacle factors (bunkers, water trees, etc.) are considered separately on their effect on the play of scratch and bogey golfer on each hole.
 Course management and maintenance practices must be consistent from day to day, and month to month, so that the USGA Course Ratings will remain valid.
 Minor construction or moving a teeing ground can impact course rating.

 What do the numbers mean?

 Answer: Easy… at every handicap level, the answer is Course A!
 Surprised?
 Many, if not most golfers probably would have guessed Course B. It just goes to illustrate the many myths and misunderstandings that abound regarding the subject of Slope.

 Slope Rating is the major indicator of the difficulty.
 Or to put it another way the higher the Slope, the more difficult the course.
 Wrong!
 As the above example confirms, it is the Course Rating and not the Slope Rating, which is the more dominant factor defining course difficulty.